RickWong/local-webhook/README.md

     res.send("Hello from promise");
 });

-// This URL that can be shared with third-party services. promise.getWebhookUrl();
+// This URL can be shared with third-party services. promise.getWebhookUrl();

 // Awaitable if necessary.